Ranked! The 10 best assists in Premier League history

 Since his City debut in September 2015, he’s set up 32 goals – more than anyone else in the Premier League.
 In honour of KDB’s superhuman vision, let’s count down the best assists in Premier League history, starting with...

 Man City 2-1 Arsenal, 2016/17

 Ah, yes – the Belgian wizard himself.
-Much of De Bruyne’s most eye-catching work is in the build-up to goals; the pre-assists – like the blind pass for Leroy Sané to square for Raheem Sterling in October’s 3-2 win over West Brom.
+Much of De Bruyne’s most eye-catching work is in the build-up to goals; the pre-assists – like the blind pass for Leroy Sane to square for Raheem Sterling in last weekend’s 3-2 win over West Brom.